 Dave Gray: Focus more of your attention on asking the right questions instead of trying to find the answers.
 The answers are already there inside the company.
 Think of your job as to improve the company's ability to listen to itself and to learn and to grow.
 You are not there to necessarily direct people, supervise people, or supervise their activity.
 You are there to listen, both to customers and to the company.
 Try and listen for what is this organization trying to become.
 Every organization has already got the seeds of the next generation inside of it.
 It's already working to try and become that next thing.
 Your job is to help it come into being.
 Your job is to be the catalyst to help that organization find its next best thing.

-Hear more from Dave Gray and the Worklife Hub
+Hear the full interview with Dave Gray on the Worklife Hub podcast.